Episode 503 – Jonathan Ames

 Lots of ways to follow The Virtual Memories Show! iTunes, Spotify, Twitter, Instagram, YouTube, TuneIn, Tumblr, and RSS!

 About our Guest

 Credits: This episode’s music is Fella by Hal Mayforth, used with permission from the artist.
 The conversation was recorded remotely via Zencastr.
 I used a Heil PR-40 Dynamic Studio Recording Microphone feeding into a Cloudlifter CL-1 and a Mackie Onyx Blackjack 2×2 USB Recording Interface.
 All processing and editing done in Adobe Audition CC.
-Photos of Rutu by Hanan Assor.
+Photo of Dave by himself, and transformation of it (Mecha-McKean!) by Midjourney.
 It’s on my instagram.